adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/03-controllers.md

 In this guide, we will go through the API surface of controllers and also answer certain questions around the simplicity of controllers in AdonisJS.

 ## Using Controllers
-Controllers live inside the `app/Controllers/Http` directory and each file must be used to declare and export a single controller class.
+Controllers lives inside the `app/Controllers/Http` directory and each file must be used to declare and export a single controller class.
 Consider the following example of generating a new controller and passing it's reference to a given route.

 [codegroup]